eamigo86/graphene-django-extras/README.rst

     ]

-You should add channels and channels_api modules into your INSTALLED_APPS setting and you must defining your routing project definition into the CHANNEL_LAYERS setting:
+You should put into your INSTALLED_APPS the channels and channels_api modules and you must to add your project's routing definition into the CHANNEL_LAYERS setting:

 .. code:: python